lightscalar/bioreader/README.md

 # Bioreader

- The `bioreader.py` script is for configuring the Biomonitor SD cards as well script for extracting stored data.
+ `bioreader.py` is a script for configuring the Biomonitor SD cards as well as extracting stored data.

 # Requirements

-The `bioreader.py` script was written and tested in Python 3.7.1, though should be compatible with Python 3.6+.
+The `bioreader.py` script was written and tested in Python 3.7.1, though it should be compatible with Python 3.6+.
 The script relies on a number of third party libraries.
 To ensure these are available, run,

 ```unix
 pip install -r requirements.txt